Fine Selmer groups and ideal class groups

 More recent Iwasawa theory has generalised on Iwasawa's approach in several directions.
 On the one hand, one studies more general and \emph{non-necessarily abelian} normal extensions of number fields, the Galois groups of which are nowadays usually assumed to be compact $p$-adic Lie groups.
 On the other hand, one studies the growth of \emph{Selmer groups} of abelian varieties or, even more generally, of certain Galois representations, over such extensions.

-Whereas the classical Iwasawa modules arising from the ideal class groups in a $\Z_p$-extension are always torsion modules over the Iwasawa algebra, it turned out that the Selmer groups often yield something non-(co-)torsion.
+Whereas the classical Iwasawa modules arising from the ideal class groups in a $\Z_p$-extension $K_\infty/K$ are always torsion modules over the corresponding Iwasawa algebra $\Z_p\llbracket \Gal(K_\infty/K)\rrbracket $ (see also \cite{iwasawa}), it turned out that the Selmer groups often yield something non-(co-)torsion (for example, this occurs naturally in the case of supersingular reduction at $p$).
 Therefore Greenberg, Coates--Sujatha, and others initiated the investigation of \emph{fine Selmer groups} which are canonical subgroups of the Selmer groups.
 The \emph{weak Leopoldt conjecture} predicts the corresponding Iwasawa modules (obtained by taking Pontryagin duals) to be torsion over the Iwasawa algebra.
 It is widely believed that this conjecture holds true in a very general setting.
 We will, as a side-product of our main results, prove that the conjecture holds under very natural hypotheses (see Corollary~\ref{cor:weak-Leo} and Theorem~\ref{thm:weak-Leo_dense}).